 - Total supply charge per day

-From here you should have a fairly straight forward runway to generate a return on investment for your solar purchase.
+From here you should have a fairly straightforward runway to generate a return on investment for your solar purchase.
 To get at this number, simply calculate what you would have spent on power in a given year, to the new predicted number.
 Divide this number by the price you paid for your solar system and you’ll see how many years it’ll take you to start making a net profit.

-Personally the payback period is expected to be around 3 years, but you don’t have to wait 3 years to start making savings.
+Personally, the payback period is expected to be around 3 years, but you don’t have to wait 3 years to start making savings.
 From your first bill after adding solar, you should see a substantial reduction in your energy costs.

 I worked out this will be the first time I’ve changed power providers outside a property move, for many others, this is also likely the case.
-I’m keen to avoid any outages when the changeover happens, if I do move from my current provider, Energy Australia.
+I’m keen to avoid any outages when the changeover happens if I do move from my current provider, Energy Australia.

 Part of that review process involves the upstream electricity wholesaler who needs to confirm the grid (transformers in the area) are capable of receiving the power from you.
-Most of the time, I expect the answer to be yes, but there is a scenario where the number of houses with solar in a specific neighborhood, outpace the infrastructure required to enable power to flow in the opposite direction.
+Most of the time, I expect the answer to be yes, but there is a scenario where the number of houses with solar in a specific neighbourhood, outpace the infrastructure required to enable power to flow in the opposite direction.